Upper Trishuli 3A Hydropower Station

-Upper Trishuli 3A Hydropower Station (Nepali: माथिल्लो त्रिशुली ३a जलविद्युत आयोजना) is a run-of-river hydro-electric plant located in Rasuwa District of Nepal.
-The flow from Trisuli River is used to generate 60 MW electricity.
+Upper Trishuli 3A Hydropower Station (Nepali: माथिल्लो त्रिशुली ३a जलविद्युत आयोजना) is a run-of-river hydroelectric plant located in Rasuwa District of Nepal.
+The flow from the Trishuli River was used to generate 60 MW of electricity, but the plant has since been severely impacted by the 2026 Nepal floods.

+Background

 The plant is owned and developed by Nepal Electricity Authority (NEA).
-The plant started generating electricity from 2076-05-13 BS.
-The generation licence will expire in 2102-11-14 BS.
+The plant started generating electricity on 30 August 2019.
+The generation licence expires on 2102-11-14 BS.

 The power station is connected to the national grid.

-Finance

 The total project cost was US$125.775 million.
-The project was funded Government of Nepal through NEA and the loan provided by China Exim Bank.
+The project was funded by the Government of Nepal through NEA and a loan provided by China Exim Bank.

+2026 floods

+On 26 August 2026, the station was severely damaged and possibly destroyed beyond repair by an enormous flash flood and mudslide that made its way down from the Chinese-Nepalese border.
+As of 30 August, Nepalese emergency services are trying to locate and rescue hundreds of workers believed to have been trapped by the catastrophe in tunnels under the power plant.

+Australian geologist, engineer, and tunnel rescue expert Arnold Dix, who was asked by Nepalese authorities to assist with rescue efforts at the power station, said on 2 September that 42 workers were reported missing from this plant.
+He believes that survival may be possible within the 33 m facility underneath the mountains, in a "Goldilocks zone" at the top of the underground building.
+Rescuers are attempting to drill vertically from outside, aiming to break through the reinforced concrete roof section.
+However, rescue efforts are hampered by weather and lack of access after roads had been washed away.

+On 4 September 2026, nine days after the flood, two workers were rescued from within the tunnel system.
+As of 23 September, 39 people remain missing at the site.